codacy/codacy-coverage-reporter/README.md

 Follow the instructions on how to [add coverage to your repository](https://docs.codacy.com/coverage-reporter/adding-coverage-to-your-repository/).

-If necessary, see [alternative ways of running Codacy Coverage Reporter](https://docs.codacy.com/coverage-reporter/alternative-ways-of-running-coverage-reporter/) for other ways of running Codacy Coverage Reporter, such as by installing the binary manually or using a CircleCI Orb or GitHub Action.
+If necessary, see [alternative ways of running Codacy Coverage Reporter](https://docs.codacy.com/coverage-reporter/alternative-ways-of-running-coverage-reporter/) for other ways of running Codacy Coverage Reporter, such as by installing the binary manually or using a CircleCI Orb or the [Codacy Coverage Reporter GitHub Action](https://github.com/codacy/codacy-coverage-reporter-action).

 For a complete list of commands and options, run the Codacy Coverage Reporter with the flag `--help`.
 For example: